Yunqi Hong

 news

-| Jan 06, 2026 | Our new paper Understanding Reward Hacking in Text-to-Image Reinforcement Learning is out, uncovering how reward design leads to artifact exploitation in T2I RL; code will be released soon. |
+| Jan 06, 2026 | Our new paper Understanding Reward Hacking in Text-to-Image Reinforcement Learning is out, uncovering how reward design leads to artifact exploitation in T2I RL; code is available on Github. |

 |---|---|